- When will the Summer Session 2021 course list be available?

 - How many classes can I take in the summer?

 - There is not a minimum, but there is a maximum of 12 credit hours combined for all summer sessions.
-That is a very heavy load for a compressed time period like the Summer Session, so it’s best to discuss plans with your advisor.
+That is a very heavy load for a compressed time period like the Summer Session, so it’s best to discuss plans with your advisor or Navigator.

 - Can I take Summer Session courses online?